smn/alexandria/README.markdown

 * twisted (for the USSD and XMPP runners)
 * wokkel (an XMPP lib on top of Twisted)

+To run the tests make sure you have the following packages installed:

+* Nose
+* Nose-exclude

+Run the tests with `nosetests` from the command line.
+The file `setup.cfg` specifies the default options for nose.

 Currently both `django` and `wokkel` are available in the `./lib/` directory.
 Add the directory to your `$PYTHONPATH` to be able to load to modules.

 RUNNING THE CODE